hyperifyio/goresearch/README.Extra.md

 # goresearch

-Generate validated, citation-rich research reports from a single Markdown brief. goresearch plans queries, searches the web (optionally via SearxNG), fetches and extracts readable text, and asks an OpenAI-compatible LLM to synthesize a clean Markdown report with numbered citations, references, and an evidence-check appendix.
-It runs entirely on standard chat-completions APIs—no proprietary search features.
+Generate validated, citation-rich research reports from a single Markdown brief. goresearch plans queries, searches the web (optionally via SearxNG), fetches and extracts readable text, and can call an external OpenAI-compatible LLM to synthesize a clean Markdown report with numbered citations, references, and an evidence-check appendix.
+Local LLM containers are not provided.

 ### Table of contents
 - [Features](#features)